 Image on STORYBOX: Ballet Russes in Sydney.
 Source: National Film and Sound Archive of Australia

-A new STORYBOX is coming to Sydney, with a program dedicated to regeneration and change
+A new STORYBOX has launched in Sydney, with a program dedicated to regeneration and change

 The new STORYBOX, to be based outside the Exchange building in Darling Square, creates a portal into the many lives of Sydney and invites reflection on the future we're all making.